ashen-develops/QuizApp/README.md

 # QuizApp
-Worked in a pair with
+Worked in a pair with Josh Vaughan